-A combination of challenging content, very attractive layout, variety, significant incorporation of thinking skills, and relatively low cost merited this series inclusion among my Top Picks.
+A combination of challenging content, very attractive layout, variety, significant incorporation of thinking skills, and relatively low cost merited the Mathematical Reasoning series a place among my 102 Top Picks.

-This relatively new series should work very well for home educators since it works best taught one-on-one or in small groups.
-The series begin at preschool level and continues through sixth grade.
+This series should work very well for home educators since it works best when taught one-on-one or in small groups.
+The series begins at preschool level and continues through sixth grade.

 The Mathematical Reasoning series uses a spiral approach, introducing a concept then revisiting it a number of times at intervals.
 Students who like variety should love this series since there are seldom two pages that look similar.
 Pages always have at least one illustration and are so colorful that there is little white space on a page.